Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Kippa-Ring's median income among taxpayers in financial year 2023 was $46,929.
-The average income stood at $53,273 during the same period.
-These figures are lower than Greater Brisbane's median and average incomes of $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income for Kippa-Ring as of September 2025 is approximately $51,580, with average income estimated at around $58,552.
-According to the 2021 Census, household, family and personal incomes in Kippa-Ring fell between the 15th and 20th percentiles nationally.
-Income analysis revealed that 30.9% of Kippa-Ring's population earned within the $1,500 - $2,999 range, with surrounding regions showing similar patterns at 33.3%.
-Housing affordability pressures were severe in Kippa-Ring, with only 81.6% of income remaining, ranking at the 18th percentile.
+The suburb of Kippa-Ring has a lower income level compared to national averages, according to AreaSearch's aggregation of ATO data for financial year 2023.
+In Kippa-Ring, the median income among taxpayers is $46,929 and the average income stands at $53,273.
+For Greater Brisbane, these figures are $58,236 and $72,799 respectively.
+By September 2025, based on a Wage Price Index growth of 9.91%, estimated incomes would be approximately $51,580 (median) and $58,552 (average).
+According to the 2021 Census, household, family, and personal incomes in Kippa-Ring fall between the 15th and 20th percentiles nationally.
+Income analysis shows that 30.9% of Kippa-Ring's population (3,086 individuals) earn within the $1,500 - $2,999 range, similar to the surrounding region where 33.3% fall into this bracket.
+Housing affordability pressures are severe in Kippa-Ring, with only 81.6% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income